[Jump to code hierarchy]

 Description

-Code whose construction is non-deterministic in some way, i.e., codes that utilize an elements of randomness somewhere in their construction.
-Members of this class range from fully non-deterministic codes, to codes whose multi-step construction is deterministic with the exception of a single step.
+Code whose construction is non-deterministic in some way, i.e., codes that utilize an element of randomness somewhere in their construction.
+Members of this class range from fully non-deterministic codes to codes whose multi-step construction is deterministic except for a single step.

 Rate